Operator-induced structural variable selection for identifying materials genes: Abstract

 \section{Abstract}

-We propose a new method for variable selection with operator-induced structure (OIS), in which the predictors are engineered from a limited number of primary variables and a set of elementary algebraic operators through compositions.
-Standard practice directly analyzes the high-dimensional candidate predictor space in a linear model; statistical analyses are then substantially hampered by the daunting challenge posed by millions of correlated predictors with limited sample size.
-The proposed method iterates nonparametric variable selection to achieve effective dimension reduction in linear models by utilizing the geometry embedded in OIS.
-This enables variable selection based on \textit{ab initio} primary variables, leading to a method that is orders of magnitude faster than existing methods, with improved accuracy.
-The proposed method is well suited for areas that adopt feature engineering and emphasize interpretability in addition to prediction, such as the emerging field of materials informatics.
-We demonstrate the superior performance of the proposed method in simulation studies and a real data application to single-atom catalyst analysis.
-An OIS screening property for variable selection methods in the presence of feature engineering is introduced; interestingly, finite sample assessment indicates that the employed Bayesian Additive Regression Trees (BART)-based variable selection method enjoys this property.
-Our numerical experiments show that the proposed method exhibits robust performance when the dimension of engineered features is out of reach of existing methods.
+In the emerging field of materials informatics, a fundamental task is to identify physicochemically meaningful descriptors, or materials genes, which are engineered from primary features and a set of elementary algebraic operators through compositions.
+Standard practice directly analyzes the high-dimensional candidate predictor space in a linear model; statistical analyses are then substantially hampered by the daunting challenge posed by the astronomically large number of correlated predictors with limited sample size.
+We formulate this problem as variable selection with operator-induced structure (OIS) and propose a new method to achieve unconventional dimension reduction by utilizing the geometry embedded in OIS.
+Although the model remains linear, we iterate nonparametric variable selection for effective dimension reduction.
+This enables variable selection based on \textit{ab initio} primary features, leading to a method that is orders of magnitude faster than existing methods, with improved accuracy.
+To select the nonparametric module, we discuss a desired performance criterion that is uniquely induced by variable selection with OIS; in particular, we propose to employ a Bayesian Additive Regression Trees (BART)-based variable selection method.
+Numerical studies show superiority of the proposed method, which continues to exhibit robust performance when the input dimension is out of reach of existing methods.
+Our analysis of single-atom catalysis identifies physical descriptors that explain the binding energy of metal-support pairs with high explanatory power, leading to interpretable insights to guide the prevention of a notorious problem called sintering and aid catalysis design.